HarryStron/Cryptostore/tickets.md

 Change hashmaps to a biderectional data type.
 It is needed by server for deletion of files.<br/>
 **_v1.11.1_**

+**`bug-8`**:<br/>
+On file deletion, filemap entries are deleted prior to sync-file updating causing null pointers because the filenames cannot be translated to their encrypted form.
+Updating of sync-file must happen before the corresponding filename entry is deleted from the file map.<br/>
+**_ongoing_**

 ## Other (_not tagged_)

 **`other-1`**:<br/>